Skip to main content

 Works offlineNo real-time collaboration

-Local-first speedManual sync required
+Local-first speedManual sync to remotes

 When NOT to use Beads